 Even though reviews were mixed, saying his influences were just too many, he managed to get on tours with Tom Petty, Bob Dylan, and David Bowie!

 Perhaps they were impressed with the fact that Lenny had played almost all instruments on the album.

 Following the debut, Kravitz wrote and produced Justify My Love for Madonna, as well as wrote, produced, and played most of Vanessa Paradise’s debut album.

 In 1991 he released another solo album, Mama Said.
-This one contained It Ain’t Over ‘Til It’s Over, and Always On The Run, a track his old classmate Slash helped out on.
+This one contained the tunes It Ain’t Over ‘Til It’s Over, and Always On The Run, a track his old classmate Slash helped out on.

 By now, Lenny Kravitz was clearly rubbing shoulders with the best.
 What could he possibly do next?